How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 Alcohol significantly suppresses REM sleep, particularly when consumed in the evening.
 While total sleep time may appear unchanged, REM quantity and quality are reduced.
 This suppression is dose-dependent and can occur even with moderate alcohol intake (6).

-REM Rebound and Sleep Fragmentation
+REM Rebound, Vivid Dreams, and Sleep Fragmentation

 As alcohol is metabolized, REM rebound may occur later in the night.
 However, this rebound is often unstable due to concurrent nervous system activation, leading to: